10-days-itinerary in Vietnam likes a blink, but it is enough to remember all the greatest things all over Charming Vietnam

 >>> Disover the beauty of Northern Vietnam

 Welcome to our lovely country!
 Once you check out of the Custom at the airport, it’s time to explore Hanoi.
-It will take you about 30 minutes on a car to get to the center of Hanoi city.
+It will take you about 30 minutes on a car to get to the centre of Hanoi city.
 You can use the bus, catch a taxi or even book the transport service car of the airline.
 For accommodations, you should book in advance for a hotel, hostel or homestay to be best prepared.
 The most popular location to stay in Hanoi is around the Old Quarter.

 And of course, the first suggestion is the Old Quarter Hanoi, the place holds a thousand years of culture and is the heart of the city.
 It will be a bit chaotic and crowded, but it is nice strolling down the crossing small street networks, with all kinds of stores.
 You can almost buy everything there!
 If you arrived at the weekend, you will have a chance to visit the walking streets right around Guom Lake and enjoy the street performances and a very relaxing atmosphere.